abdulllkhan/rock-paper-scissors-server/README.md

 If connection fails, check that your mysql password is set to 'mysql'

-### If you would like to use a docker image:
+### If you would like to use a Docker image:
-Open docker and make sure the engine is running.
+Open Docker and make sure the engine is running.
 `docker pull mysql:8`

 `docker run --name=mysql-container -e MYSQL_ROOT_PASSWORD=mysql -d mysql:8`